Love Those Technology Stocks That Pay Dividends

 Cisco: A Dividend Stock For Tech Sector Diversification

 A good money management plan calls for diversification.
 So, wanting to increase the sector diversity of my dividend-paying stocks, I bought my first Cisco shares in 2013.

 The Dividends Deluxe holds 39 stocks in total.
-And each dividend stock is linked to my most recent dividend stock review for the company.
+And each dividend stock, including Cisco, is linked to its most recent dividend stock review.

-No further delays, let’s dig into Cisco and the Cisco dividend!
-Cisco is a favorite stock pick by many dividend investors for its rising stream of dividend income.
+So, let’s dig into the Cisco stock analysis and the Cisco dividend details!
+The company is a favorite stock pick by many dividend investors for its rising stream of dividend income.

 Cisco Company Background